Whitesnake (album)

-Whitesnake is the seventh studio album by British rock band Whitesnake, released on 23 March 1987 by Geffen Records in the United States, and by EMI Records in the UK one week later.
-It was co-written and recorded for over a year in what would be the first and final collaboration between vocalist David Coverdale and guitarist John Sykes, as well as the final album to feature longtime bassist Neil Murray.
+Whitesnake commonly known as 1987 is the seventh studio album by English rock band Whitesnake, released on 16 March 1987, by Geffen Records in the US and by EMI Records in the UK two weeks after.
+It was co-written and recorded for over a year, in what would be the only collaboration between vocalist David Coverdale and guitarist John Sykes, the final album to feature original bassist Neil Murray and the only album with drummer Aynsley Dunbar.

 The album, besides its commercial success, is remarkable for the band's change to a more modern glam metal look and sound, and the first recording to use the band's new logo which would characterise them in the future.

 Initially the album was released worldwide with different titles, tracklists and by different record labels.
-In Europe and Australia, it was titled 1987 and included two extra songs absent from the North American version, "Looking for Love" and "You're Gonna Break My Heart Again", while in Japan the album was released as Serpens Albus with the North American tracklist.
-The 20th and 30th anniversary remastered reissues have a common tracklist, including the additional tracks.
+In North America, it was titled Whitesnake and excluded two songs that were present on the European version, "Looking for Love" and "You're Gonna Break My Heart Again", while in Japan, the album was released as Serpens Albus with the North American tracklist.
+The 20th and 30th anniversary remastered reissues, have a common tracklist, including the additional tracks.

-The album was a critical and commercial success around the world, eventually selling over 8 million copies in the US alone and thus going eight times Platinum by RIAA in February 1995.
-It peaked at No. 2 on the US Billboard 200 for ten nonconsecutive weeks, barred from the top spot by three different albums, including Michael Jackson's Bad, and was more weeks in the Top 5 than any other album in 1987.
-Whitesnake was the band's highest-charting album in the US and peaked at No. 8 on the UK Albums Chart.
+The album was a critical and commercial success around the world, eventually selling over 10 million copies in the US alone and thus being certified 8× Platinum by the Recording Industry Association of America (RIAA) and has sold more than 25 million copies worldwide.
+It peaked at number two on the US Billboard 200 for ten non-consecutive weeks, barred from the top spot by three different albums, including Michael Jackson's Bad, and was more weeks in the Top 5 than any other album in 1987.
+Whitesnake was the band's highest-charting album in the US and peaked at number eight on the UK Albums Chart.

-Four songs were released as official singles, "Still of the Night", "Here I Go Again '87", "Is This Love", "Give Me All Your Love ('88 Mix)", and one as a promotional single, "Crying in the Rain '87".
+Four songs were released as official singles, "Still of the Night", "Here I Go Again '87", "Is This Love", "Give Me All Your Love ('88 Mix)", and one song was released as a promotional single, "Crying in the Rain '87".
 Among them, "Here I Go Again" and "Is This Love" are the band's most successful charting hits, topping the Billboard Hot 100 at number one and two respectively.

-Its success in the US boosted its predecessor, Slide It In (1984), from Gold to double Platinum status by RIAA, and would see the band receive a nomination at the 1988 Brit Awards for Best British Group and at the American Music Awards of 1988 for Favorite Pop/Rock Album.
+The album's success in the US boosted its predecessor, Slide It In (1984), from Gold to double Platinum status by RIAA, and would see the band receive a nomination at the 1988 Brit Awards for Best British Group and at the American Music Awards of 1988 for Favorite Pop/Rock Album.